hoangvvo/llm-sdk/README.md

 # llm-sdk

-`llm-sdk` is an open-source suite for building production LLM workflows with a consistent developer experience across languages.
+`llm-sdk` is an open-source suite for building production LLM applications.
 It ships two libraries:

 - **LLM SDK** – cross-language clients (JavaScript, Rust, Go) that talk to multiple LLM providers through one `LanguageModel` interface.
 - **LLM Agent** – a minimal, transparent agent library that orchestrates model generations and tool executions using the SDK under the hood.